AIM-ENE-feb25/triptop-groep-tweeeeeeeeeeeeeeeeeeeeee/doc/architecture/decisions/0004-implement-as-designpattern.md

 We need to choose a design pattern based on the following question: "Hoe kunnen we verschillende externe vervoersservices (zoals Google Maps of een veerdienst API) integreren zonder afhankelijk te worden van hun specifieke implementaties"

-## Alternatives
+## Considerd options

-The alternative pattern for answering the question are the factory pattern, adapter pattern.
+The considerd options for answering the question are the factory pattern, adapter pattern.
 This are the alternatives because both patters are structral patters following refactoring guru.

 ## Decision